Prescribing Medical Cannabis to Your Patients

 Cannabis remains a Schedule II drug under the Controlled Drugs and Substances Act., and can be accessed by medical cannabis appropriate patients who have an authorization/prescription from an authorized healthcare practitioner under the Access to Cannabis for Medical Purposes Regulations (ACMPR).

-The authorization/prescription is registered with a Health Canada Licensed Producer under the ACMPR.
+The authorization/prescription is registered with a Health Canada licensed seller under the ACMPR.
 The licensed seller will ship the patient their medical cannabis by mail order or courier to their residence.

 How Do I know My Patient is Appropriate for Cannabis as a Treatment Option?